Mount Rynda Cabin outhouse

 About

 Mount Rynda Cabin sits on moderately steep riverbank at the base of Mount Rynda, overlooking the confluence of Andrews Creek and Andrews Slough.
-This 16-by-16-foot A-frame cabin was built in 1963 and is located within the Stikine-LeConte Wilderness in Tongass National Forest.
-The cabin is tucked into a forest of Sitka spruce and western hemlock, surrounded by gentle to moderate mountain slopes.
-The cabin accommodates up to seven people with two single bunks (one with a trundle bed) and a sleeping loft.
-It includes a table with benches, an oil space heater (No.1 stove oil only, not provided), and a broom.
-A partially covered front porch features a built-in bench and bear-proof food locker.
-An outhouse is located outside.
-Water and electricity are not provided; water from the nearby creek must be treated before use.
-Two miles of slow-moving, clear water near the cabin provide excellent opportunities for canoeing and kayaking up Andrews Creek at river stages over 14 feet.
-The cabin is frequently used by paddlers on multi-day Stikine River float trips from Telegraph Creek, BC, or the US/Canada border to Wrangell.
-Andrews Creek offers exceptional fishing for cutthroat trout, Dolly Varden, and king, pink, and silver salmon.
-The area is also popular for bear and moose hunting.
-Wildlife commonly seen includes brown and black bears, moose, harbor seals, gulls, and bald eagles.
+Built in 1963, this 16x16-foot A-frame cabin features a sleeping loft, partially covered front porch with built-in bench, and a bear-proof food storage locker.
+The interior includes two single bunks (one with trundle bed), a wooden table with benches, and an oil space heater requiring #1 stove oil, which guests must provide.
+Two miles of slow-moving, clear water near the cabin provide ideal opportunities for canoeing or kayaking up Andrews Creek at river stages over 14 feet.
+The cabin is frequently used as a layover by paddlers on multi-day float trips of the Stikine River from Telegraph Creek, BC to Wrangell.
+Andrews Creek offers excellent fishing for cutthroat trout, Dolly Varden, and king, pink, and silver salmon, while the area is also popular for bear and moose hunting.
+The surrounding forest is primarily Sitka spruce and western hemlock.
+Brown and black bears, moose, harbor seals, gulls, and bald eagles are frequently seen around the cabin.
+The Stikine River serves as a travel corridor for migratory birds between interior forests and the coast.
+Wilderness restrictions apply, including prohibition of helicopter access.

 Directions

-Accessible by shallow draft boat or float plane, 18 miles from Wrangell.
-Located south of the main channel of the Stikine River at the confluence of Andrews Creek and Andrews Slough.
-Low river levels can limit small boat access as the Andrews Creek entrance becomes blocked.
-Tides of 14 feet or higher are required for shallow draft boats to cross the tide flats.
-Helicopter access is illegal in this wilderness area.
+Access by shallow draft boat or float plane from Wrangell, 18 miles up the Stikine River.
+The cabin is located south of the main channel of the Stikine River at the confluence of Andrews Creek and Andrews Slough.
+A tide of 14 feet or higher is required to cross the Stikine River tide flats.
+Check local conditions by calling +1 (907) 874-2323.

 Amenities